 Director, representing the Northwest Region.
-Three-year term expires in 2024.
-Mrs. Shinn serves on the Audit Committee and is Chair of the Compensation Committee.
+Three-year term expires in 2027.
+Mrs. Shinn serves on the Audit and Risk and Governance Committees and is Chair of the Compensation Committee.
 She has been a farmer/rancher for five years or more and her reportable business entities include Lyle & Viola Myers Trust and CTL Farm & Ranch, LLC, a family farming operation with her sisters that is leased to a local farmer.
 Mrs. Shinn is a retired Professor at Northeastern Junior College where she taught Agriculture Business Management for 25 years.
 She provides private accounting and consulting services in northeast Colorado.
 Mrs. Shinn holds an M.B.A. from Regis University.

-Leo J. Stieb, Jr.
+Leo J. Stieb.
+Jr.

 Director, representing the Northeast Region.
 Three-year term expires in 2025.
-Mr. Stieb serves on the Compensation Committee and is Secretary of the Policy Review Committee.
+Mr. Stieb serves on the Compensation and Risk and Governance Committees.
 He has been a farmer/rancher for five years or more with principal enterprises of corn, alfalfa, soybeans, sorghum, wheat, and a cow/calf and feedlot operation.
 His reportable business entities include Stieb Bros.
 Inc., 4-S Land Co., LLP, and Stieb Land Company, LLP.
 Mr. Stieb holds an A.A.S. from Northeastern Junior College.